Chika Ike: Personal life

+Ike has successfully invested in real estate.
+She has a real estate project titled The Maison.
+The housing project is designed to meet the home ownership needs of people.

+She was admitted into the Executive MBA Programme in Harvard University in 2017.

 Awards and nominations

-Ike has received several awards and nominations for her work, including the Africa Movie Academy Awards Best Upcoming Actress, 2008, and the Africa Movie Academy Award for Best Actress in a Supporting Role in 2009 for her performance in the movie "The Assassin".
+Ike has received several awards and nominations for her work, including the Africa Movie Academy Awards Best Upcoming Actress, 2008, and the Africa Movie Academy Award for Best Actress in a Supporting Role in 2009 for her performance in the movie The Assassin.